Rigo-codes/aisd-wde-4-Intermediate-flexbox/README.md

 Now, you will test the responsiveness of your layout by resizing the browser window and adding more content.

-- [ ] Resize the browser window to see how the Flexbox layout adapts to different screen sizes.
+- [x ] Resize the browser window to see how the Flexbox layout adapts to different screen sizes.
-- [ ] Copy and paste the HTML boxes a few more times to see how Flexbox handles the additional content.
+- [x ] Copy and paste the HTML boxes a few more times to see how Flexbox handles the additional content.
-- [ ] Resize the window again to observe how the layout remains responsive.
+- [ x] Resize the window again to observe how the layout remains responsive.

 **Explanation:**
 - We’ll check how the Flexbox layout adjusts to different screen sizes and manages additional content, ensuring it stays responsive and properly structured.

 ## 12. **Commit and Push to Github**
- - [ ] Commit and push your work to Github.
+ - [ x] Commit and push your work to Github.

 ##